muhibarshad/muhib-arshad-007/src/site/notes/How it all began.md

 As for my studies, I had been blessed with a good memory.
 In previous semesters, I would only study the day before exams and managed to achieve a CGPA of 3.5 in two semesters.
 However, in the third semester, I only studied for two hours before the exam in the morning, and as a result, my GPA dropped to 2.9.
 But let's move on from that.

-Now move to the next chapter of why I message you ? [[Unmask the Mystery, Unlock the Truth of Messaging You!\|Unmask the Mystery, Unlock the Truth of Messaging You!]]
+Now move to the next chapter of why I message you ? [[Unmask the Mystery, Unlock the Truth of Messaging You!\|Unmask the Mystery, Unlock the Truth of Messaging You!]].